trisha2103/trisha2103/README.md

 ## 👩‍💻 About Me

-MS Business Analytics graduate at **UMass Boston** with a background in Computer Science.
-I love building end-to-end data solutions — from raw SQL to trained ML models to dashboards that drive real decisions.
+MS Business Analytics student at **UMass Boston** with a background in Computer Science.
+I love building end-to-end data solutions, from raw SQL to trained ML models to dashboards that drive real decisions.
 My work spans analytics engineering, machine learning, and healthcare AI.
+I'm passionate about making data accessible and impactful, whether that's through a Streamlit app, a BigQuery pipeline, or an executive dashboard.
+Always learning, always building.

-📍 Boston, MA &nbsp;|&nbsp; 🔭 Currently exploring LLMs, dbt & MLflow
+📍 Boston, MA &nbsp;&nbsp; 🔭 Currently exploring LLMs, dbt and MLflow

 ---